RonenTGreat/100-days-of-code/log2.md

 ### Day 14: 21st June 2022

 **Today's Progress:** Today I just focused on debugging, I mostly just use my eyes as a debugger but I'm starting to learn how to use a debugger.

+### Day 15 & 16: 2nd and 3rd June

+**Today's Progress:** I kinda of decided to refresh my mind a little on frontend web development focusing a Tailwind css.